ychen884/ychen884.github.io/_posts/2023-08-20-undergradCourses.md

 Advanced (A): Targeted at students in their junior to senior years, these courses focus on more specialized and complex topics.
 The education I received at UW-Madison has not only broadened my knowledge but also laid a solid foundation for my future pursuits in the field of Computer Science.

+Above 100%: Extra credits given in that course
 <table
   data-toggle="table"
   data-url="{{ '/assets/json/table_data.json' | relative_url }}">